Legislation and background

 - the assignment of a share of UK VAT receipts to begin in 2019-20;

-- aggregates levy, although the timing remains uncertain and subject to the conclusion of ongoing legal challenges; and
+- aggregates levy, although the timing remains uncertain; and

 The Act gave the Scottish Government increased borrowing powers.
 It also set out the OBR’s right to information from the Scottish authorities in order to carry out our statutory duties.